Subscribers to my email list get free early access to future chapters!

 Qingcang exhaled slowly through his nose; his eyes fixed on Lina’s face as he read the anxiety etched there.
 He could tell she was trying to change the subject, to brush off their intimate encounter with casual conversation.
 But he decided to indulge her.
 “I found the magician,” he said evenly, “but he was not the real culprit.”

-Lina’s eyes widened in surprise.
-“You mean there was someone else?” she asked, her voice tinged with disbelief.
+“You mean there was someone else?”

 Lina’s brow furrowed.
-“What did you do to the magician?” she asked, her tone suddenly sharp.
+“What did you do to the magician?”

 Qingcang’s lips curved slightly, the hint of a smirk playing at the corners.
 His emotionless eyes raised somewhat in response, looking directly into the window of Lina’s soul through her eyes.
 “I took care of it,” he said cryptically.
 “He won’t bother you anymore.”

 Lina regarded Qingcang suspiciously, her eyes narrowing.
-“You didn’t kill him, did you?” she inquired, her voice low and cautious.
+“You didn’t kill him, did you?”

 Earlier today:

-At around four o’clock in the afternoon, Dongfang Qingcang found the culprit responsible for casting the death curse on Lina.
+Dongfang Qingcang found the culprit responsible for casting the death curse on Lina.
 The offender was a magician.

 Qingcang’s voice was menacing as he demanded information from the magician.
 “Tell me who hired you, or else…” he threatened, his sneer emphasizing the seriousness of the situation as the magician whimpered in fear.